Director: Hettie Macdonald

 The main story of the movie is the budding relationship between Jamie and Ste.
 If you were this age and all of this happened to you, would you not be overboard with happiness.
 I mean the good stuff.
 They are both at such a young age and learning who they are and coming to terms with it.
 That is such a difficult time period, but if you find that person that is just right for you.
 That would be almost too much to handle.
 To be gay and that young and the boy next door is your first love.
 It is such a sweet and tender story.
 The way that they handled the boys scenes together set the mood and the tone.
 You could feel the nervousness between them, but the innocents was kept in the scene.
 There was nothing dirty or fifthly about it at all.
 It was so sweet to see them kiss and hold each other.
 Jamie was so harsh and blunt when speaking because of all of the anger that was built up inside, but when he was with Ste, all of those walls came down.

 I just loved this movie.
 It is sweet and loving.
-The best part is the soundtrack o[f the entire movie was Cass Elliott.
+The best part of the movie is the soundtrack which is filled with the music of Cass Elliott.
 What more could you want.
 If you have not seen this movie yet, then by all means watch it.
 It is streaming out there somewhere.
 Enjoy.

 Beautiful Thing (1996) Trailer